material-components/material-components-android/docs/components/ProgressIndicator.md

-The default style `Widget.MaterialComponents.CircularProgressIndicator` will configure the indicator to draw a circular (or partial) ring with the track width of 4dp.
-The radius is 18dp measured from the axial line (or the circular between the inner and outer edges).
+The default style `Widget.MaterialComponents.CircularProgressIndicator` will configure the indicator to draw a circular (or partial) ring with the track thickness of 4dp.
+The indicator size is 40dp measured as the outer edge.
 There is also 4dp inset added on all sides.
 The indicator will spin or grow clockwise regardless the layout direction.
 No animation will be used while showing or hiding.

 ### Custom styling